Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: PROPOSED METHOD

 \subsection{Heuristics for Real-Time Capability}

 The algorithm, as described in previous sections, delivers exact clustering results based on the Euclidean distance $d_\text{T}$.
-Despite many optimizations like the dynamic size of the FOV and efficient data structures, this version of the algorithm is not real-time capable.
-On our test system with a mid-range CPU, it is around 4 to 5 times too slow, depending on the average distance of points in the scene.
+However, the throughput, i.e. the number of points per second that can be processed, may not be enough on hardware with restricted computational resources.
+This can be due to the use of embedded hardware or due to a large work load on the system.
 The most computationally demanding step is iterating over the potentially large FOV for each obstacle point.
 Instead of limiting the FOV size, we use a different approach, which is explained in \Cref{fig:heuristic_stop_after_association}.
-As a result, the point trees produced with this heuristic remain equivalent to the exact method.
+The point trees $P_v$ produced with this heuristic remain equivalent to the exact method.
 However, the high-level edges $E_\text{approx}$ in $G_\text{approx}$ might be incomplete, potentially affecting clustering.
-However, it is observed that two point trees belonging to the same object are still very likely to be combined through another node.
-Due to this heuristic, the FOV search can often be terminated much earlier compared to the exact method, significantly reducing computational demand and making the approach real-time capable on average hardware.
+However, it is observed that two point trees belonging to the same object are still very likely to be combined through another vertex.
+Due to this heuristic, the FOV search can often be terminated much earlier compared to the exact method, significantly increasing the throughput.

-If it is desired to further optimize the processing time, we found it beneficial to artificially halve the number of obstacle points.
-Instead of ignoring entire rows or columns, cells in the range image are skipped in a checkerboard pattern, as shown in \Cref{fig:heuristic_chessboard_b}.
+Instead of increasing the throughput it is also possible to reduce the number of input points.
+As shown in \Cref{fig:heuristic_chessboard} we achieve this by sub-sampling the range image in a checkerboard pattern.